forte-technologies/snapgenius-frontend/README.md

 SnapGenius is a Progressive Web Application (PWA) that empowers users to upload unlimited images and documents.
 These uploads are converted into vector embeddings using OpenAI's embedding model, creating a searchable knowledge base.
 The application features a retrieval-augmented generation chatbot.
 When users submit queries, the backend performs a similarity search against their uploaded content, retrieving the 5-6 most relevant documents or images as context for generating accurate, personalized responses.
 This approach allows users to effectively interact with large volumes of their own data, as the system intelligently selects only the most relevant information needed to answer each specific query.
+Additionally, it includes an Academic AI Assistant interface where users can fine-tune AI responses for tone, complexity, focus, depth, and clarity using interactive dials.

 app can be used and downloaded at https://snapgenius.app/